desmarais-lab/text_reuse/manuscript/ajps/reviews_response.md

 Overall, this article makes a noteworthy contribution to the text-as-data literature.
 Text re-use analyses are becoming increasingly popular throughout political science, and this article advances the state of the literature on these methods.
 I have some concerns regarding the framing of the article as well as some more specific methodological critiques, but overall I think this is a worthwhile article.

+[Addressed] Thanks

 First, in Section 3, I'm convinced that text re-use is an important, politically significant phenomenon, but I'd like a stronger case to be made for the specific conceptual frame used in the paper.
 Text re-use might indicate policy similarity, or it might indicate a hazier influence relationship of the sort you use in your third section (e.g. through shared drafting norms or databases).
 The authors should make a stronger case for their preferred conceptualization (e.g. how and why we might know that their particular conceptualization is the right one).

+[Adressed] I added a paragraph to our section, "detecting policy similarity through text reuse," to note that we are not the first to propose that text reuse can be used to measure policy similarity.
+In doing this I characterized model legislation and issue evolution as special cases of broader policy similarity, which we are measuring.

 Some further questions on this point:
  - Do we really believe that the measure proposed in this paper is interval-level interpretable?
 The probability of a long string of text being replicated verbatim or near-verbatim by chance is approximately zero, so we could instead treat similarity scores over a certain threshold as evidence that the authors of a given text were "influenced" by reading a second text.
 If the latent concept of interest is "policy similarity" (however defined), then presumably we care about more than the simple text on the page.
 At minimum, we care about implementation, and the relationship between text and implementation is not addressed in this paper.
 The authors might consider re-framing their notion of policy similarity as "formal similarity," or some similar term.